idptools/metapredict/docs/usage/using-in-python.rst

 The default usage is with the ``threshold`` mode.
 In this case, each residue is evaluated against a threshold value, where disorder scores above that threshold count towards disordered residues.
 This mode uses a threshold value of 0.5 (for V2) or 0.3 (for legacy), although the threshold can be changed (see below).

-The alternative mode, ``disorder_domains``, makes use of metapredictis ``predict_disorder_domains()`` functionality.
+The alternative mode, ``disorder_domains``, makes use of metapredict's ``predict_disorder_domains()`` functionality.
 Now, the sequence is divided up into IDRs and folded domains, and then the percentage disordered is based on what fraction of residues fall into IDRs.
 The underlying disorder domain prediction uses the default disorder thresholds as per the  ``predict_disorder_domains()` function, but this can be over-ridden if a ``disorder_threshold`` keyword is passed.
 For example:

 .. code-block:: python